Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots

+Beyond social networks, the four-class characterisation applies to diverse global platforms.
+Formal classification requires a multiagent atomic transactions specification; most practical platforms lack one.
+The grassroots platforms cited below have been formally specified and proven grassroots, hence by Theorems~\ref{theorem:interactive-essential} and~\ref{theorem:interleaving-essential} have all agents but one essential.
+The other classifications are informal: we anticipate any reasonable specification will confirm them.

 \mypara{Currencies and payment systems} Fiat currencies and Central Bank Digital Currencies (CBDCs) are centralised under government control.
 PayPal and Venmo similarly have single controlling servers.
 Bitcoin~\cite{nakamoto2008peer} and Ethereum~\cite{wood2014ethereum} exemplify decentralised systems with bootstrap nodes.
 Ripple~\cite{schwartz2014ripple} operates as federated with designated validators.
-Grassroots cryptocurrencies~\cite{shapiro2024gc,shapiro2025atomic} enable communities to bootstrap local economies from trust relationships, with transactions for bilateral IOUs, mutual credit clearing, and trust-based liquidity creation—all operating without external capital or credit.
+Grassroots coins and bonds~\cite{shapiro2024gc,shapiro2025atomic,shapiro2026bonds} enable communities to bootstrap local economies from trust relationships.